zingale/computational_astrophysics/content/advection/pdes.md

 $$\frac{\partial \phi}{\partial t} = k \frac{\partial^2 \phi}{\partial x^2}$$

-As with elliptic PDEs, information about the solution is communicated instantaneously---
+As with elliptic PDEs, information about the solution is communicated instantaneously&mdash;there is no finite propagate speed like the hyperbolic case.
+But this is time-dependent.

+Diffusion of photons or heat in stars is perhaps the main area where parabolic PDEs arise in astrophysics.